KVOL

-KVOL (1330 AM) is a radio station licensed to Lafayette, Louisiana, United States.
+KVOL (1330 AM) is an American radio station licensed to Lafayette, Louisiana, United States.
 It serves the Acadiana area.
 KVOL was the first radio station in Lafayette when they signed on-air on May 18, 1935.
 It is owned and operated by Delta Media Corporation.
 KVOL's studios are located on Evangeline Thruway in Carencro, and its transmitter is located in west Lafayette.

-On March 7, 2022, KVOL changed their format from oldies to soft oldies, branded as "97.7/1330 MeTV FM".
+On March 7, 2022, KVOL changed from the Rewind to MeTV-FM.

 Programming

 KVOL is a soft oldies formatted radio station known as "97.7/1330 MeTV FM".
 MeTV FM focuses on "The Greatest Hits of All Time" from 1965 to 1985.
 Feature programming also includes "On The Turntable", a weekly program that features a historic look at classic vinyl albums and played in their entirety.
-The Rewind also airs Scott Shannon presents America's Greatest Hits each Sunday morning at 9am, The Blue Suede Connection each Saturday morning at 7am, and The Beatles Brunch each Sunday morning at 10am.
+The Rewind also airs Scott Shannon presents America's Greatest Hits each Sunday morning at 9 am, The Blue Suede Connection each Saturday morning at 7 am, and The Beatles Brunch each Sunday morning at 10 am.